logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

 ### Option 2: Using AWS Access Keys

-You can either create a new IAM user or use an existing IAM user to create access keys for Hopsworks.ai.
+You can either create a new IAM user or use an existing IAM user to create access keys for [managed.hopsworks.ai](https://managed.hopsworks.ai).
 If you want to create a new IAM user, see [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).

 !!! warning

     We recommend using Cross-Account Roles instead of Access Keys whenever possible, see [Option 1: Using AWS Cross-Account Roles](#option-1-using-aws-cross-account-roles).

-Hopsworks.ai requires a set of permissions to be able to launch clusters in your AWS account.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) requires a set of permissions to be able to launch clusters in your AWS account.
 The permissions can be granted by attaching an access policy to your IAM user.
-By default, Hopsworks.ai is automating all steps required to launch a new Hopsworks cluster.
+By default, [managed.hopsworks.ai](https://managed.hopsworks.ai) is automating all steps required to launch a new Hopsworks cluster.
 If you want to limit the required AWS permissions, see [restrictive-permissions](restrictive_permissions.md).

 The required permissions are shown in the instructions.
 Copy them if you want to create a new access policy: